Massless Representations in Conformal Space and Their de Sitter Restrictions: -dimensional Conformal Vertex Algebra

 for some sufficiently large integer $N$.
 The prefactor $\left((z-u)^2\right)^N$ ensures that the expression vanishes in the coincident limit $ z\to u$ and encodes the allowed singularity structure in the operator product expansion.
 For a concrete example of this singular behavior, see Eq. \eqref{2.47}.

-\begin{proposition} The strong (or Huygens) locality condition \eqref{SLC}, valid for some sufficiently large integer $N$, reflects the fact that any pair of mutually nonisotropic (non-null) points $(z, u)$ — that is, with $(z - u)^2 \neq 0$ — belongs to a single orbit of the conformal group $\mathrm{SU}(2,2)$ acting on compactified Minkowski space.
+\begin{proposition} \textbf{(conformal interpretation of the strong Huygens locality).} The strong (or Huygens) locality condition \eqref{SLC}, valid for some sufficiently large integer $N$, reflects the fact that any pair of mutually non-isotropic (non-null) points $(z, u)$ — that is, with $(z - u)^2 \neq 0$ — belongs to a single orbit of the conformal group $\mathrm{SU}(2,2)$ acting on compactified Minkowski space.
 In this global setting, the invariant notion is not spacelike versus timelike separation, but rather the null/non-null distinction. \end{proposition}

 Before turning to the proof, let us clarify the conceptual role of this condition.
-In flat Minkowski spacetime, strong (Huygens) locality is nothing more than the operator-algebraic expression of microcausality; fields either commute or anticommute when evaluated at spacelike separated arguments.
+In flat Minkowski spacetime, strong (Huygens) locality is nothing more than the operator-algebraic expression of microcausality; fields either commute or anti-commute when evaluated at spacelike separated arguments.
 This interpretation is unambiguous, since the local conformal group preserves the causal type of separation vectors, and hence the distinction between spacelike and timelike pairs is sharp (see the proof below).

 After conformal compactification, however, the situation changes essentially.
 The global conformal group $\mathrm{SU}(2,2)$ preserves null separations exactly, but no longer preserves the spacelike/timelike distinction; under compactified conformal transformations, a spacelike pair may be mapped to a timelike one (see the proof below).
 What remains invariant is therefore only the null versus non-null classification.
 In this global setting, the strong locality condition must be reinterpreted: it is not ``locality'' in the conventional causal sense, but rather a conformally covariant regularity requirement on operator products.
 Concretely, it guarantees that graded commutators vanish (up to their prescribed short-distance singularities) throughout the full conformal orbit of non-null pairs under $\mathrm{SU}(2,2)$.